Dutch isn’t the most widely spoken language, but these cool Dutch words are worth learning for those moments that no English word can express.

 Modern daters might find this word useful, as the Dutch have a dedicated word for cancelling plans over the phone, literally translated as ‘off-calling’, and different to cancelling a subscription (afzeggen) or cancelling plans in general (afzeggen).

-The Dutch take pride in toting tolerance as a cultural trait, and certainly the county’s drug and prostitution laws are more lenient than some of its neighbours.
-Gedogen, then, is to take a lenient stance or turn a blind eye to something, like the Netherlands’ drugs gedoog policy.
+The Dutch take pride in toting tolerance as a cultural trait, and certainly the county’s drug and prostitution laws are more lenient than some of its neighbors.
+Gedogen, then, is to take a lenient stance or turn a blind eye to something, like the Netherlands’ gedoogbeleid policy towards soft drugs.